Questions and Answers

 Who is eligible to apply for an ARISTA-USA research grant?

-To be eligible, the principal investigator and institution must be based in the United States, hold a doctoral degree (e.g. MD, PhD, or PharmD).
+To be eligible, the principal investigator and institution must be based in the United States, hold a doctoral degree (i.e. MD, PhD, or PharmD).

 Can an exception be made for certain applicants regarding the eligibility criteria to the ARISTA-USA research grants?